SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 The following table includes a selection of various possible additions to this operator.
-There are more variants available (also [RAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_glosry.htm "Glossary Entry")-specific ones) that are not covered.
-Find more information in [this topic](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expr_corresponding.htm) of the ABAP Keyword Documentation.
+There are more variants available (also [RAP](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_glosry.htm "Glossary Entry")-specific ones) that are not covered here.
+Find more information in [this topic](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expr_corresponding.htm) of the ABAP Keyword Documentation, and example snippets in the executable example.

 | Addition  | Details |